 - Poster art

-In WMU CMS, slideshow images are billboard size and should be uploaded at the highest resolution available up to 1920 x 1080.
+In WMU CMS, slideshow images should be uploaded at the highest resolution available up to 3840 by 2160.

 Slideshows are limited to a maximum of five slides, and slides can be linked to additional information.